ffxivcode/DalamudPlugins/README.md

 AutoDuty:

-Run's Duty Support or Trust Dungeons for you (Requires vnavmesh - Movement and Pathfinding, BossMod (Boss Mechanics) and MBT (AutoFollow))
+Run's Duty Support or Trust Dungeons for you (Requires vnavmesh (Movement and Pathfinding), BossMod (Boss Mechanics) and MBT (AutoFollow))

 Current Paths: